 In addition to assessing the feasibility of shotgun proteomics in the Pacific oyster we also were able to provide a functional characterization of the gill proteome.
-Gene ontology characterization identified a majority of proteins associated with .
+Gene ontology (GO) characterization identified a majority of proteins associated with protein metabolism, cell organization and biogenesis, and transport.
 These biological functions would be expected since gill tissue is the primary interface between the oyster and the environment (water) where the tissue’s major functions include ion regulation, respiration, and sorting of food particles.
-The high number of proteins involved in is not necessarily unique to gill tissue but does likely reflect the multifunctional nature of a tissue that responds to variable environments.
+The high number of proteins involved in these GO categories is not necessarily unique to gill tissue but does likely reflect the multifunctional nature of a tissue that responds to variable environments.

 Enrichment analysis was performed to identify which functional groups of proteins expressed in gill tissue were overrepresented as compared to the complete protein repertoire.
+Several of the functional groups identified were associated with the abundant proteins involved in metabolism and transport as well as cellular structure.
+These enrichment analysis findings were consistent with a previous transcriptomic comparison between C. gigas gill tissue and other tissues with genes predominantly expressed in the gill involved in epithelia morphogenesis, cilia movement, and detoxification and defense (Dheilly et al. 2011).
+Some of the cytoskeletal proteins identified in gill were tektin-3, microtubule-associated protein futsch, and actin.
+Tektin is part of cilia and flagellar microtubules and has been found to change expression in response to elevated pCO2 (Dineshram et al. 2013) and has also been identified in Sydney rock oyster hemolymph (Thompson et al. 2012b).
+Transport proteins included ATP synthases and v-type proton ATP synthase.
+ATP synthase is a good marker of environmental stress in C. gigas, as its transcript expression is altered in response to hypoxia (David et al. 2005) and pesticide exposure (Tanguy et al. 2005).
+The most significantly enriched biological process was generation of precursor metabolites and energy.
+Many of the proteins that contributed to the overrepresentation of this GO category in the gill tissue are involved in metabolic processes, such as 2-oxoglutarate dehydrogenase, dihydroplipoyllisin-residue acetyltransferase, glycogen phosphorylase, triose phosphate isomerase, and hexokinase.
+These enzymes are all involved in the breakdown of carbohydrates and other food inputs and thus underline the important metabolic processes that occur in the gill.

-Several of the functional groups identified were associated with the abundant proteins involved in metabolism and transport as well as structur.
-The most significantly enriched biological process was .
-Previous transcriptomic based studies of oysters support that oxidative stress response is an important role of the gill tissue (e.g. David et al. 2007; Fleury and Huvet 2012). proteins that contributed to are enzymes instrumental in the physiological response to oxidative stress superoxide dismutase, peroxiredoxin, and catalase.
+Proteins involved in oxygen and reactive oxygen species (ROS) metabolic process were also enriched in gill tissue, providing further support for the importance of gill tissue in response to environmental change.
+Previous transcriptomic based studies of oysters support that oxidative stress response is an important role of the gill tissue (e.g. David et al. 2007; Fleury and Huvet 2012).
+Genes and proteins responding to reactive oxygen species production increase in oysters in many instances of environmental stress, such as exposure to contaminants (e.g. David et al. 2007; Muralidharan et al. 2012) as well as exposure to ocean acidification (Tomanek et al. 2011) and temperature stress (Meistertzheim et al. 2007).
+Specific proteins that contributed to ROS response are enzymes instrumental in the physiological response to oxidative stress such as the anti-oxidants superoxide dismutase, peroxiredoxin, and catalase.